Frequently Asked Questions

 Can I visit the internship?

 Yes.
-Every year we hold a few open houses in the months before applications are due.
-If you can’t make it to an open house you may schedule a visit with the internship director.
+Every year we hold at least one in-person open house in the months before applications are due.
+If you can’t make it to an open house, you may schedule a visit with the internship director.

 How can I make my application stand out?

-We are most interested in interns who want to do the kind of work we specialize in – community health and nutrition education.
+We are most interested in interns who want to do the kind of work we specialize in – community nutrition education and public health.
 The ideal applicant’s work, volunteer experience, and personal statement should provide examples of their interest in this area.
 Thoughtfully chosen and annotated portfolio items can demonstrate this commitment.
-Like other internships we consider all aspects of the application, so strong recommendations are important.
+Like other internships, we consider all aspects of the application, so strong recommendations are important!
 While we don’t have a GPA cut-off, applicants with lower grades will need to impress us in other ways.

 Can I take a vacation during the internship year?